Preferred Stocks – Fixed to Floating or Floating Rate

 Below are what we call ‘Fixed to Floating’ preferreds.
 They are issued with a fixed rate that typically lasts 5 years (a few 10 years) and then they go to floating rate.
 The rate then typically is 3 month libor (currently 2% as of 3/2018) plus a stated rate.

 Floating Rate Preferred

 As of 5/2017 most fixed to floating rate preferreds are trading higher after issuance.
-This is because we are now in a interest tightening phase and income investors are trying to assure there future income stream by capturing higher floating rate coupons in the future.
+This is because we are now in a interest tightening phase and income investors are trying to assure their future income stream by capturing potential higher floating rate coupons in the future.